szabgab/slides/value/intro.md

 * Help organizations generate value faster in a sustainable way.
 * [Code Mavens Meetup](https://www.meetup.com/Code-Mavens/)

-## About you
-{id: about-you}

-* Name
-* Company
-* What do you do?
-* What kind of products and services do you develop?
-* Something interesting about you.

 ## Goal of the company / organization
 {id: goal-of-the-company}